dewiballard/ProjectEuler/README.md

 # ProjectEuler
 Solutions to project euler problems, albeit not the most efficient solutions.

-The solutions work, but just well enough so that I learnt some coding and could find the answers.
+The solutions work, but only so  well enough that I  could find an answer and learn some coding along the way.